Methotrexate

 More information about possible side effects:

 Information that comes with your methotrexate medicine describes in detail potential serious side effects that may occur with methotrexate.
-Many of those side effects relate to high dose methotrexate used for the treatment of cancer.
-These may not be applicable to the much lower doses that are prescribed for the treatment of rheumatoid arthritis.
+Many of those side effects relate to high-dose methotrexate used for the treatment of cancer.
+These may not be applicable to the much lower doses that are prescribed for the treatment of rheumatic conditions.

 What precautions are necessary?